idugalic/digital-restaurant/README.md

 Customers use the website application to place food orders at local restaurants.
 Application coordinates a network of couriers who deliver the orders.

 *'d-restaurant-backend' is an example of an application that is built using Event Sourcing and CQRS.
-The application is written in Kotlin and Java, and uses Spring Boot.
+The application is written in Kotlin, and uses Spring Boot.
 It is built using Axonframework, which is an application framework based on event sourcing and CQRS.*

 ## Domain